nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 </VirtualHost>
 ```
 * Using the above configuration, a virtual host is created that listens on port 443 over HTTPS
+*  `RequestHeader set X-Forwarded-Proto https` and `RequestHeader set X-Forwarded-Port 443` are configured to pass the client request protocol and port information to Keycloak server
 *

 ## References